haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 <hr>
 ## Analysing the docking results

 Once you docking run has completed you will be presented with a result page (and in case you registered for the server an email will be sent to you).
 HADDOCK returns statistics for the top10 clusters, which are averages over the top4 members of each cluster.
 The ranking of the clusters is based on the HADDOCK score.
-Consult the online [HADDOCK manual](http://www.bonvinlab.org/software/haddock2.2/run/#scoring) pages for an explanation of the scoring scheme and the default weigths used at various stages.
+Consult the online [HADDOCK manual](http://www.bonvinlab.org/software/haddock2.2/run/#scoring) pages for an explanation of the scoring scheme and the default weights used at various stages.
 Remember that we have increased the weight of the distance restraints for our runs since we wanted to put more weight on the cross-links which we considered highly reliable.

 Answer the following questions: